UGC Moderate Message

 Usage

-The following example shows how to apply the moderation result inside a Before Publish or Fire Function:
+The following example shows how to use the result in a Before Publish or Fire Function:

 export default (request) => {